 Simultaneously optimizing production and maintenance — Finally, we allow the Flexciton advanced optimizer to schedule both production and maintenance timings.
 The window to flex the maintenance timings is chosen to be a 90-minute addition to the original timing provided in Case 1.

 The Gantt chart below (Figure 1) shows a snapshot of 300 lots scheduled in small toolsets over the course of twelve hours.
 Each lot can only go to a certain number of tools within that toolset, where the toolset is identifiable by the tool’s prefix.
 Each lot is assigned a priority.
 We optimize for the total cycle time of the lots, weighted by their priority.
 The maintenance periods (shown in striped orange) are of varying duration and are randomly assigned to tools to take place at a specific fixed time somewhere in the twelve-hour schedule.

 In Case 1, we compare the logic of scheduling, given these fixed maintenance timings, with a heuristic dispatcher against the Flexciton optimizer.

 Figure 1: Maintenance starts chosen by the fab manager and production scheduled by heuristic rules.

 *Not all tools shown.

-Here we can see that on the tool “XZMW/097”, the dispatch system struggled to “look ahead” and dispatch effectively when given obstacles such as upcoming downtime just after 02:00.
-It would be better to dispatch a short processing lot in the meantime.
+Here we can see that on the ‘XZMW/097’ tool, the dispatch system struggled to ‘look ahead’ and dispatch effectively, when given obstacles such as upcoming downtime just after 02:00.
+It would be better to, in the meantime, dispatch a short processing lot.
 An even more ideal schedule can flexibly move downtime around to maintain consistent, predictable throughput across the schedule.

 Figure 2: Maintenance starts allowed to flex within a 90-minute window and scheduled by Flexciton optimizer.